metomi/rose/sphinx/tutorial/rose/furthertopics/rose-bunch.rst

    You can quickly get to the relevant page by running ``cylc cat-log`` from within the :term:`suite directory`.

-In the Rose Bush jobs page for your suite you should be presented with a page containing a single row for the ``lander`` task, from which you can access its output.
+In the Cylc Review jobs page for your suite you should be presented with a page containing a single row for the ``lander`` task, from which you can access its output.
 In that row you should see something like this:

 .. image:: img/rose-bunch-bush-page.png
    :align: center
-   :alt: Rose Bush view of output
+   :alt: Cylc Review view of output

-In the Rose Bush entry you should see that the usual links are present for the task such as ``job.out``, ``job.status`` etc. with the addition of two drop-down boxes: one for ``bunch.*.err`` and one for ``bunch.*.out``.
+In the Cylc Review entry you should see that the usual links are present for the task such as ``job.out``, ``job.status`` etc. with the addition of two drop-down boxes: one for ``bunch.*.err`` and one for ``bunch.*.out``.
 Rather than mixing the outputs from the multiple command invocations being